-Mississauga is in the process of developing a policy for commemorative naming and plaques, and is looking to shift commemoration beyond plaques on benches and trees to dedicated places such as a memorial forest or a memorial wall.
+Mississauga has developed a policy for commemorative naming and is in the process of developing a database of existing plaques.
+The City is also looking to shift commemoration beyond plaques on benches and trees to dedicated places such as a memorial forest or a memorial wall.